verbst/Groovy_MiSTer/Readme.md

 - Connection stability fixes, reconnect and auto connection closing
 - Extended controller support (Full Dualshock w/Rumble)
 - Controller menu updates.
 Reassign a single button or swap profiles quickly within the new Controller MiSTer UI.
 Handy when swapping between different emulators.

+For the latest updates, or more information, please reach out on the MiSTer Discord Channel

 ## General description